webwithsaeed/tech-nova-solutions/README.md

-# tech-nova-solutions
+# Tech Nova Solutions Website

-A simple multi-page company website for Tech Nova Solutions, built with HTML and CSS.
+This is a company-style website created for Tech Nova Solutions.
+Built with HTML and CSS, the website includes:

+- Home
+- About
+- Services
+- News

+It's a multi-page layout to represent a company profile and its services in a professional structure.